Do you know your dust? Consider your dust properties carefully to identify the best dust collection solution.

 - Moisture: Is there any moisture or oil present in the dust?

 Baghouses are usually suited for large volume applications.
 They will perform best when you have a large area or high volume of dust that needs to be captured.
 For example, collecting more than one 55 gallon a drum per day and an airflow exceeding 1000 CFM would be considered high volume.
-You will also see baghouses in high temperature applications.
+Baghouses perform well in high temperature applications.
 Here are some industries that use baghouses:

 - Paint/Powder Booths

-Bin vents are going to work best in applications where you are moving product from location to the other, and the dust being produced from that movement needs to be captured.
+Bin vents perform best in applications where you are moving product from location to the other, and the dust being produced from that movement needs to be captured.
 Just like a cartridge collector, bin vents are quite compact.
 They handle a lower volume of dust and can handle between 400 - 10,000 CFM.
 Some of the environments they work best in are:

 Now that you have an introduction to dust properties, the most common dust collectors, and which one may work best for your application, you have enough information to get started on your next dust collector project.
 You can also take advantage of our free Dust Collector Purchasing Guide that will help direct you to buying a dust collector that will provide you with the most optimal performance for your needs.